Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: More Experimental Results

 \subsection{Ablation on Depth Estimation Models}

-Our framework relies on a warp-and-repaint strategy, where the quality of the initial warp is dependent on a depth estimation model.
-To test the robustness and flexibility of our approach, we evaluated its performance with several different state-of-the-art depth estimators: VGGT~\citep{VGGT}, UniDepth~\citep{UniDepth}, Mega-SaM~\citep{MegaSaM}, and DepthCrafter~\citep{DepthCrafter}.

-As shown in Fig.~\ref{fig:depthablation}, our method demonstrates broad compatibility and maintains high performance across all tested depth models.
-Even when the depth-based warping produces challenging inputs with noise, errors, or significant missing regions (disocclusions), our framework effectively compensates.
-This resilience stems from the strong generative world priors of the underlying VDM, which are leveraged by our guidance modules to correct artifacts and plausibly fill in missing areas during the repainting stage.
-This self-correction capability confirms that our framework can be used in a plug-and-play manner with various depth estimation techniques without sacrificing the quality of the final output.
+Our framework operates on a warp-and-repaint strategy.
+To assess the robustness and flexibility of our approach regarding depth estimation, we evaluated its performance using several state-of-the-art depth estimators: VGGT~\citep{VGGT}, UniDepth~\citep{UniDepth}, Mega-SaM~\citep{MegaSaM}, and DepthCrafter~\citep{DepthCrafter}.
+As illustrated in Fig.~\ref{fig:depthablation}, our method demonstrates broad compatibility, maintaining consistently high performance across all tested models.
+Even when depth-based warping yields challenging inputs characterized by noise, errors, or significant disocclusion regions, our framework effectively compensates for these imperfections.
+This resilience stems from the strong generative world priors inherent in the underlying VDM, which our guidance modules leverage to correct artifacts and plausibly inpaint missing areas during the repainting stage.
+This self-correction capability confirms that our framework functions in a plug-and-play manner with various depth estimation techniques and naturally scales with improvements in depth estimation performance.